 exited at a higher state and the subsequent loss of electrons from the

 photosystem.
 These electrons then enter into the electron transfer chain where

 they are required for the synthesis of ATP and NADPH.

-* Every electron lost from photosystem II is replaced by electrons obtained from split water molecules.
-Every time this photosystem absorbs light photons, it is able to split water molecules to replace lost electrons (of both PSII and PSI).
+* Every electron lost from Photosystem II is replaced by electrons obtained from split water molecules.
+Every time this photosystem absorbs light photons, it's able to split water molecules to replace lost electrons (of both PSII and PSI).

 PSII and PSI - These two photosystems are two of the five

 protein complexes.
 Since they contain chlorophyll (pigment that absorbs

 sunlight energy) they release electrons that are then transported through the